Project development studies for the proposed widening of N.C. 73 from N.C. 16 in Lincoln County to Northcross Drive in

 - The 2011 Northwest Huntersville Transportation Study combines the transportation recommendations contained in the Beatties Ford Road Small Area Plan and Mecklenburg-Union Thoroughfare Plan, including the realignment of N.C.
 73 from the McGuire Nuclear Station east to Beatties Ford Road.

 - The 2017 Charlotte Regional Transportation Planning Organization (CRTPO) Comprehensive Transportation Plan includes the recommendation to realign N.C.
 73. The planning organization’s 2045 Metropolitan Transportation Plan includes segments for N.C.
 73 in Lincoln and Mecklenburg counties.

-Throughout the project development process, NCDOT has sought public input through public meetings and public comment periods, including the following:
+Throughout the project development process, NCDOT has sought input through public meetings and public comment periods, including the following:

 - A public meeting in Huntersville on Feb.
 5, 2018